-Employees are classified as working either a full-time or a Employees are classified as working either a full-time or a part-time schedule based on the definition used by each establishment.
+Employees are classified as working either a full-time or a part-time schedule based on the definition used by each establishment.
 Therefore, a worker with a 35-hour-per-week schedule might be considered a full-time employee in one establishment, but classified as part-time in another firm, where a 40-hour week is the minimum full-time schedule.

-3 A classification system including about 480 individual occupations is used to cover all workers in the civilian economic.
+3 A classification system including about 480 individual occupations is used to cover all workers in the civilian economy.
 Individual occupations are classified into one of nine major occupational groups.